Fire Ants and More- Seth Nagy

 If you do not have fire ants, don’t treat them.
 Treating for fire ants will also control native ant populations.
 Reducing the native ant population only makes it easier for the fire ants to spread and colonize.
 Keeping the native ant population healthy will help slow the spread of fire ants.

 Eradication is not a realistic goal with fire ants.
 There are effective management strategies.
 Unfortunately, this will probably not be the last fire ant question we receive at the Caldwell Extension Center.
-For information on NC quarantine area visit the quarantine map.

 Question: I’m trying to clean up an area that has a fair amount of volunteer Bradford pears and honeysuckle.
 Can you recommend something to spray or paint on the cut ends that will kill these as I clear the area?